pauloohaha/mmwave-radar-from-first-taste-to-give-up/RangeProc DPU.md

   >![图片](https://user-images.githubusercontent.com/85469000/177260640-865f0468-1546-43a6-8d3c-efbd19d2a208.png)
   >![图片](https://user-images.githubusercontent.com/85469000/177260772-204b9c87-f799-4c4b-8d2c-af1dd8be0a5b.png)\

   Then, each of them is loaded with correct sourceAddr and destAddr.
+The setting for data out EDMA is finished.
   >![图片](https://user-images.githubusercontent.com/85469000/177260832-af07f956-9dd8-41e7-b4c0-4ffe029a4105.png)